The ubiquity of planks in gyms and exercise videos has denigrated it to the level of a ‘fad’.

 First we should ask, why plank?
 If it’s for ab strength, cool – but the longer you do it, the more it’s about endurance, not strength.
 If it’s for ab look, or definition, cool – but then nearly anything would work as well although one should cut one’s food intake enough to shed fat overall.
 That way the muscles you have – and you all have them – are more noticeable.

 If it’s for core strength and function, cool – but how much of our daily lives occur in a prone position hovering off the floor a few inches?
-(Caveat: planks are generally non-functional, like crunches, because of their positioning, but I can recommend that a vigorous and healthy sex life is improved with both front and side plank capabilities!)
+(Caveat: planks are generally non-functional, like crunches, because of their positioning, but it’s possible that a vigorous and healthy sex life is improved with both front and side plank capabilities!)

 Nonetheless, for whatever reasons you’ve incorporated planks into your life- or workout-styles, the ultimate benefit of the plank is for spinal stability.
 In other words, they were designed and studied and promoted to help those with low back pain issues (LBP.)
 They may help in almost any and all types of LBP but they may need modification according to one’s abilities and pain instigators.